 The thesis, written under the supervision of the student’s program advisor, must be based upon personal research and constitute an original scholarly contribution.
-The thesis is expected to be 60–100 pages in length and should follow the guidelines of the thesis style sheet.
+The thesis is expected to be 60–100 pages in length (not to exceed 40,000 words, including foot/endnotes, appendices, excurses, table of contents, and bibliography) and should follow the guidelines of the thesis style sheet.

 Students who do not complete their thesis by the thesis submission deadline, which is posted on the academic calendar, must register for continuation (CTN) and pay the continuation fee in the following semester(s) in order to remain degree candidates.
 Failure to register for continuation and pay the fee will cause the student to be administratively withdrawn from the degree program.
 In the event that the student is unable to complete the thesis even with continuation registration(s), the permanent grade W (Withdrawal) will be entered on the student's transcript.